OleMissCSCI554/Band-Base/README.md

-A blue print for the Band Base (BB) project
+A Blue Print for the Band Base (BB) Project

-Version 1.0
+Version 3.0

-09/25/2012
+10/26/2012

 Yi Huang